 Read on to learn more about the Oklahoma bar exam.

-Oklahoma Bar Exam Format
+What is the Oklahoma Bar Exam format?

 The Oklahoma bar examination consists of two sections: the MBE and an essay examination on Oklahoma law.
 More details on the Oklahoma bar exam format can be found on the Oklahoma Board of Bar Examiners' website.